777arc/textbook/content/rds.rst

  x = x[::10]
  sample_rate = 25e3

-Any time you filter down to a small fraction of your bandwidth (e.g., above we had 125 kHz of *real* bandwidth and saved only 7.5 kHz of that), it makes sense to decimate.
+Any time you filter down to a small fraction of your bandwidth (e.g., we started with 125 kHz of *real* bandwidth and saved only 7.5 kHz of that), it makes sense to decimate.
 Recall the beginning of the :ref:`sampling-chapter` chapter where we learned about the Nyquist Rate and being able to fully store band-limited information as long as we sampled at twice the highest frequency.
 Well now that we used our low-pass filter, our highest frequency is about 7.5 kHz, so we only need a sample rate of 15 kHz.
 Just to be safe we'll add some margin and use a new sample rate of 25 kHz (this ends up working well mathematically later on).

-We perform the decimation by simply throwing out 9 out of every 10 samples, since we previously were at a sample rate of 250 kHz and we want it to now be 25 kHz.
-This might be confusing at first, because throwing out samples feels like you are throwing out information, but if you review the :ref:`sampling-chapter` chapter you will see why we are not actually losing anything, because we filtered properly (which acted as our anti-aliasing filter) and reduced our maximum frequency and thus signal bandwidth.
+We perform the decimation by simply throwing out 9 out of every 10 samples, since we previously were at a sample rate of 250 kHz and we want it to now be at 25 kHz.
+This might seem confusing at first, because throwing out 90% of the samples feels like you are throwing out information, but if you review the :ref:`sampling-chapter` chapter you will see why we are not actually losing anything, because we filtered properly (which acted as our anti-aliasing filter) and reduced our maximum frequency and thus signal bandwidth.

 From a code perspective this is probably the simplest step out of them all, but make sure to update your :code:`sample_rate` variable to reflect the new sample rate.